juami/pytentiostat/docs/source/installation_instructions.rst

 1. Open the anaconda prompt from the start menu.

-2. Create a conda environment where <mycondaenv> is the name you assign to your environment and <x> is the version of Python you would like to use (the available list of python versions can be seen by typing :code:`conda search "^python$"`).
+2. Create a conda environment where <mycondaenv> is the name you assign to your environment.
+You can verify that Python version 3 is available by typing :code:`conda search "^python$"` and checking the list of available Python versions.
    To create the conda environment, type:

 .. code-block::

-   conda create -n <mycondaenv> python=<x> anaconda
+   conda create -n <mycondaenv> python=3 anaconda

 3. Type :code:`y` to install the python version and the anaconda packaged libraries in the path_to_your_anaconda_location/anaconda/envs/mycondaenv.